Wynn Vale

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 198 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.
+According to the 2021 Census, only 10.1% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 198 trips daily across all routes, equating to about 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport